-We share a passion for student success with our generous donor community, to enhance the quality and accessibility of education for our students.
+Our generous donors share a passion for student success, to enhance the quality and accessibility of our students' education.

 Bron believes that "SPSCC is critical in developing the skilled workforce" in the Puget Sound area.